I’m glad you’re asking this question.

 In the evenings, If I have time, I may even get her out a second time to interact with my young 4-year-old son.

 It really depends but I never beat myself up over the fact that sometimes things pop up and calendars can be demanding.

-If you put in any reasonable amount of effort with a chinchilla and interacting your chinchilla will be happy and friendly.
+If you put in any reasonable amount of effort with a chinchilla and set a side at least a little time to interact with your chinchilla, it will be happy and friendly.

 Make Sure You Have A Large Chinchilla Cage

-Due to chinchillas being so social and enjoying a second chinchilla as a cage mate, I have the last recommendation for you.
+Due to chinchillas being so social and enjoying a second chinchilla as a cage mate, I have one last recommendation for you.

 It also gives your chinchilla the ability to jump around in the cage to stay mentally stimulated and burn off energy.